 Some questions to consider for policy development include:

 - What has triggered the issue?
 Is this issue important to a particular group?
 Who has identified it?
 Whose voice is most prominent?

-- What is the broader social and economic context?
+- What is the broader social, political and economic context?
 While the policy issue may seem limited in scope, it is always tied to a larger objective.

-- Have the experiences of women, men and gender-diverse people been considered in defining the issue?
+- Have the experiences of women, men and non-binary people been considered in defining the issue, from their perspective?

-- If I consider an issue “neutral,” how do I know this?
+- If I consider an issue “neutral,” how have I proved that this is the case?